sunray42/DAGDroid/README.md

-# DAGDroid
-Source code for paper below:
-**DAGDroid: Android Malware Detection Method for Concept Drift Using Domain Adversarial Graph Neural Networks**[paper]
+# DAGDroid: Android Malware Detection Method for Concept Drift Using Domain Adversarial Graph Neural Networks
+Source code, dependencies and usage.
+If you find it useful, star it please.

 ## Dependencies
 * Python 3.8.13